jackbdu/mandarinizer/README.md

 # Image Mandarinizer
-A simple python script that converts an image to Chinese character based ASCII art.
+A simple python script that converts an image to "Chinese character art" inspired by ASCII art.

 ## License
 Image Mandarinizer is under the [MIT](./LICENSE).